alecazam/kram/README.md

 ```
 *ASTC*
 Android and iOS
+Swizzles unique to format, but can match up with hw swizzles if supported.
-oddball format, but has full 8bit channel endpoints
+Full 8-bit channel endpoints
-No L+A dualplane in HDR
+No HDR L+A dualplane, only RGB1
 No signed format
 ASTC4x4 is same size as R8Unorm explicit format.
 Can change block size across all mips 4x4, 5x5, 6x6, 8x8...
-But harder to store/fit graident or partition to large point clouds
+Hard to store/fit endpoints to larger point clouds
+Square format pixel counts ramp up quickly.
+16, 25, 36, 64.
-Can adapt per block to L, LA, RGB, RGBA.
+Adapts per block to L, LA, RGB, RGBA.
+High encoder complexity, but getting faster
+No GPU encode/decode.
+Fast ISPC encoder but that doesn't pick best block types
+Fixed 16 byte block size (even for HDR).
+Optimal storage depends on how much wasted on endpoints
+Can fit more than 2 colors to a 4x4 block

 rrr1  - 2 1-byte endpoints
 rrrg  - 2 2-byte endpoints, dual plane possible in LDR